alces-software/alces-cloud-docs/docs/blog/posts/introduction-to-ferminet.md

 # FermiNet Tutorial: Calculating the Ground State Energy of the H2 Molecule Using DeepChem
 In this blog, we will demonstrate how to use the FermiNet model implemented in Deep Chemistry (DeepChem) to calculate the ground state energy of the hydrogen (H2) molecule.
 We will cover the following steps:

-- Lauch the Instance in Alces Cloud and install Jupyter Notebook.
+- Launch the Instance in Alces Cloud and install Jupyter Notebook.
 - Installing required packages
 - Initializing and pretraining the FermiNet model
 - Training the FermiNet model to obtain the ground state energy